 - Significant losses of containment

 - Significant process safety incidents, including fires and explosions

-- Significant equipment failures that result in significant loss of containment, ruptures, etc
+- Significant equipment failures that result in significant loss of containment, ruptures, etc.

 - Significant natural disasters

 - Significant business interruptions

 - Cybersecurity or privacy breaches

 - Significant compliance or reputation issues

 - Substantial financial events

 - Third party emergencies that impact the operation or integrity of Enbridge assets

 8.1.1.
-Product Release
+Product Release/Rupture

 Immediate actions will be taken at the discovery or detection of release to mitigate the effects and carry out an effective and prompt response.
-Such actions include, but are not limited to:
+Such actions include but are not limited to:

-• Shut-in the line, if possible and secure site using best methods available

-- Notify the nearest compressor station and/or Gas Control - Contact 911, set an exclusion zone and begin safe evacuations - Taking measures to mitigate the impact of the emergency while maintaining the life safety of response personnel - Coordinating with response personnel arriving at the site
+- Shut-in the line, if possible and secure site using best methods available - Pipeline Diagrams (PLDs) and Station Schematics can be referred to for Mainline Block Valve information including valves which can be remotely controlled - Notify the nearest compressor station and/or Gas Control - Contact 911, set an exclusion zone and begin safe evacuations - Taking measures to mitigate the impact of the emergency while maintaining the life safety of response personnel - Coordinating with response personnel arriving at the site